garetht/notes/cssnotes.md

 }
 ```

-Attempting to `display:none` on a hover probably doesn't work because once the mouse hovers, the element disappears and the mouse no longer hvers on the element.
+Attempting to `display:none` on a hover probably doesn't work because once the mouse hovers, the element disappears and the mouse no longer hovers on the element.

 ### Javascript
 `event` has plenty of interesting stuff in it - what the target was, the position, timestamp, whether the control key was pressed, etc.